The $S_n$-equivariant top weight Euler characteristic of $M_{g,n}$: Introduction

 \end{remark}

 \textbf{Acknowledgments.} We are very grateful to D.~Zagier for sharing with us his conjectural formula \eqref{eq:main} for $z_g$.
+We also thank the referee for a number of insightful comments and suggestions.

 MC is grateful to D.~Cartwright for helpful preliminary discussions.
-MC was supported by NSF DMS-1701924, the Henry Merritt Wriston Fellowship, and a Sloan Research Fellowship.
+MC was supported by NSF DMS-1701924, NSF CAREER DMS-1844768, the Henry Merritt Wriston Fellowship, and a Sloan Research Fellowship.
 CF is grateful to K.~Consani and E.~Getzler for helpful preliminary discussions.
 CF was supported by NWO EW-613.001.651.
 SG was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682922) and by the Danish National Research Foundation (DNRF92 and DNRF151).
-SP was supported by NSF DMS-1702428 and a Simons Fellowship.
+SP was supported by NSF grants DMS-2001502 and DMS-2053261 and a Simons Fellowship.
 He thanks UC Berkeley and MSRI for their hospitality and ideal working conditions.